machristie/blog/drafts/alertjs_line_by_line.md

 [transition.js](https://github.com/twbs/bootstrap/blob/master/js/transition.js).
 Also defined in `transition.js` is the `emulateTransitionEnd` function.

 So let's go line by line.
-First, we'll remove the 'in' class which will start the transition from opacity 1 to 0 over the course of 0.15 seconds.
+First, we'll remove the **in** class which will start the transition from opacity 1 to 0 over the course of 0.15 seconds.
 Next, define a function, `removeElement`, that will be called when the transition finishes.
 We'll bind `removeElement` to the *transition end* event.